DELTA Second Generation Heat Pump

 Decarbonization

-Propane (R290) heat pumps play a crucial role in reducing the carbon footprint of district heat networks.
+Second generation heat pumps using propane (R290) play a crucial role in reducing the carbon footprint of district heat networks.
 By using a natural refrigerant, they avoid negative environmental impacts and further support decarbonization efforts.

 High-grade Heat